Inside: The layperson’s rundown of what scale and proportion in decorating are and how you can use it to have people asking if you hired a designer! ➡

 Fill approximately 60 percent of a room with furniture, and leave 40 percent empty.

 This is called white space or negative space.
 And it’s so important because it creates balance and allows the eye to rest.
-It allows us to appreciate and take in what’s in the room without shutting out everything because our brain feels like the space is overly crowded or chaotic.
-Resist the urge to fill every bit of floor and wall space!
+It allows us to appreciate and take in different things in the room without shutting out everything because our brain feels like the space is overly crowded or chaotic.

 Scale the furniture to your room’s size.

-This is pretty common sense…
+This design principle is pretty common sense…

 But never get so wrapped up in design “rules” that the common sense of how you use the room goes out the window.
-The room should always be functional to the most important “objects” in the room, the people!
+The room should always be functional for the most important “objects” in the room, the people!

 It may be even more important that each piece of furniture be in proportion to each other than to the room.